Like everyone else now that the holidays are over I’m starting to think about where I want to travel this year.

 Maui is more than sun and sand and food is the best way to explore it.

 St.Petersburg, United States

 I left this list at 16 for you to add the last entry.
-What is your top pick for the best place to eat in 2017?
+What is your top pick for the best place to eat in this year?